NOTE: THIS PAGE IS FOR 2023 RAGBRAI GUESTS! UPDATED INFORMATION WILL BE POSTED AS IT BECOMES AVAILABLE

 Bikes, Racks, and Maintenance

-We will have bike racks for Padre’s riders to hang your bike each day.
+We will have bike racks for Padre’s guests to hang your bike each day.
 This is the best place to put your bike while in camp.
 Please do not bring your bike inside your tent or lean it against your tent.
 This can damage the tent and get grease inside, which will ultimately end up on you and your things.
 If you have mechanical issues with your bike, there will be a maintenance stand available for you to use, along with a limited set of tools to borrow.
 Please do not move the tools from the maintenance area.
 Your used shower towel will work well for wiping things off at this time, and you’ll have plenty of dust and grit from the ride each day.
 We will also have several bike pumps available.
 You may find that some of the bike pumps we have in camp don't function like yours.
 If that occurs, feel free to ask for help or choose a different pump that suits you.
 Please keep the bike pumps in the maintenance area as well, so that we can keep track of them.

 Showers and Towels